The Outer Worlds Companions guide – where to find them and how to use them effectively

 Parvati is clearly Kaylee from Firefly and I'm totally okay with this

 What’s a holiday to The Outer Worlds without Companions to share the journey with?
 Obsidian’s latest open-world(s) RPG is very reminiscent of games such as Mass Effect, providing you with six different Companions to bring aboard your ship, the Unreliable, and help you in the quests and battles you face.
-They also have their own problems that need solving to build up trust in you, though you can’t romance them.
+Each Companion has different personalities, skillsets, side quests, and combat powers – and our The Outer Worlds Companions guide will walk you through each of them in turn, so you know which companions are the best for each situation you find yourself in.

 The Outer Worlds Companions guide